Nomination Period Open:

 - Nominee Contact Information

 - FFAR Challenge Area to which the nominee will submit the application

-- Comments on Nominee and Nominee’s research program (300-word limit)
+- Nominee’s research program overview (300-word limit)

 - Justification for the nomination must address all points below:

 - Explain how this individual was selected for the nomination among, what is likely, many meritorious individuals (300-word limit)